CQRS Pattern Using MediatR In - C#

 How to implement MediatR in .NET Core application

-Implementing MediatR in the .net core application is very straightforward
+Implementing MediatR in a .NET Core application is straightforward.

-Install the MediatR package from NuGet by running the following command in terminal
+Install the MediatR package from NuGet by running the following command in the terminal:

 dotnet add package MediatR